Physician Assistant Studies

 Students will be placed in a hospital based emergency room to gain exposure to urgent and emergent care.
 The written examination for this rotation will focus on emergency medicine.

 MPAS 285.
-General Elective I. 4 Units.
+SCPE Elective I. 4 Units.

-Students in good academic standing will have the opportunity to complete elective rotations in a desired area of specialty or Pathway Track, if available.
-Elective rotations may occur in any healthcare setting in any field in which PAs are allowed to practice within the state where the practice is located.
-The Program reserves the right to utilize elective rotations in the best interest of the student to address knowledge and/or skills deficiencies.
+A clinical‐based elective experience may occur in any healthcare setting and in any field in which PAs practice within the state where the clinical practice is located.
+The level of student involvement may vary based on discipline.
+Students in good academic standing will be able to request elective rotations in a desired specialty area.
+The Program reserves the right to utilize elective rotations in the student’s best interest to address knowledge or skill deficiencies.
+Prerequisite: Admission to MPAS program or permission by Instructor.

 MPAS 286.
-General Elective II.
+SCPE Elective II.
 4 Units.

-Students in good academic standing will have the opportunity to complete elective rotations in a desired area of specialty or Pathway Track, if available.
-Elective rotations may occur in any healthcare setting in any field in which PAs are allowed to practice within the state where the practice is located.
-The Program reserves the right to utilize elective rotations in the best interest of the student to address knowledge and/or skills deficiencies.
+A clinical‐based elective experience may occur in any healthcare setting and in any field in which PAs practice within the state where the clinical practice is located.
+The level of student involvement may vary based on discipline.
+Students in good academic standing will be able to request elective rotations in a desired specialty area.
+The Program reserves the right to utilize elective rotations in the student’s best interest to address knowledge or skill deficiencies.
+Prerequisite: Admission to MPAS program or permission by Instructor.

 MPAS 287.
-General Elective III.
+SCPE Elective III.
 4 Units.

 MPAS 293.
 Special Topics.
 4 Units.